Papua New Guinea · Markham Valley · Morobe Province

 Community Benefit Sharing

 The Assisted Natural Regeneration program places local clans and villagers at the centre of forest restoration in less accessible areas.
-This community-led model requires minimal external inputs and can be implemented anywhere — the project believes it represents a replicable model for communities throughout Papua New Guinea.
+This community-led model requires minimal external inputs and can be implemented anywhere, a replicable approach for communities throughout Papua New Guinea.

 Morobe Government Support